ChenjiahuiLi/Python-for-Everybody/README.md

 # 2016.10.27 Updata

-Add my solutions for BerkeleyX: Data Science and Engineering with Spark
+Add my solutions for <a href="https://courses.edx.org/dashboard/programs/21/data-science-and-engineering-with-spark">BerkeleyX Series</a>: Data Science and Engineering with Spark

 ## CS105 : Introduction to Spark